I'm Writing Again

 For a long time, I told myself I would return to writing when life felt more settled and when I had more clarity, more time, or more answers.

-But the truth is, life doesn’t often give you those things all at once.
+Yet, what I am accepting more and more is that life doesn’t often give you those things all at once.

 And through it all, I’ve been learning.